-National competent authorities should form a view on how the insurance or reinsurance undertaking will assess the impact of the deviations, both in isolation and in combination.

-National competent authorities should also form a view on how the insurance or reinsurance undertaking will justify that the deviations will not result in an inconsistency between the calculation of the probability distribution forecast and the valuation of assets and liabilities.
+National competent authorities should form a view on how the insurance or reinsurance undertaking, in its consistency assessment:

-- 3.145.Prescribing a defined set of consistency criteria limiting the extent of permissible methodological deviations would probably not lead to the desired goal, given the great variety in internal modelling.
-National competent authorities form a view on how the undertaking reflects in its consistency assessment the specific properties of its risk profile and of the design of its internal model. - 3.146.Establishing a tailored process for assessing consistency together with appropriate criteria and checking consistency on an on-going basis requires the undertaking to regularly identify any differences in the actuarial and statistical techniques used in the calculation of the probability distribution forecast and the valuation of assets and liabilities, respectively.
-Therefore, national competent authorities form a view on how the undertaking ensures this. - 3.147.National competent authorities form a view on how the undertaking, when developing consistency criteria, investigates all relevant methodological characteristics of the internal model.
-However, national competent authorities take into account that particular attention needs to be paid by the undertaking to the key model assumptions as referred to in Article 124 of Solvency II and to the parameterisation of the model. - 3.148.National competent authorities form a view on how the undertaking particularly focuses the concept of consistency on adverse scenarios.
-If consistency would not be met with respect to tail events, the model would thus estimate a variation of a value that would not represent at all the variation of the balance sheet in these extreme scenarios, although this is typically the aim of the internal model.
+- (a) identifies and documents any deviation between the calculation of the probability distribution forecast and the valuation of assets and liabilities in the balance sheet for solvency purposes; - (b) assesses the impact of the deviations, both in isolation and in combination; and - (c) justifies that the deviations do not result in an inconsistency between the calculation of the probability distribution forecast and the valuation of assets and liabilities in the balance sheet for solvency purposes. - 5.149.Prescribing a defined set of consistency criteria limiting the extent of permissible methodological deviations would probably not lead to the desired goal, given the great variety in internal modelling.
+National competent authorities form a view on how the undertaking reflects in its consistency assessment the specific properties of its risk profile and of the design of its internal model. - 5.150.
+Establishing a tailored process for assessing consistency together with appropriate criteria and checking consistency on an on-going basis requires the undertaking to regularly identify any differences in the actuarial and statistical techniques used in the calculation of the probability distribution forecast and the valuation of assets and liabilities in the balance sheet for solvency purposes, respectively.
+Therefore, national competent authorities form a view on how the undertaking ensures this. - 5.151.National competent authorities form a view on how the undertaking, when developing consistency criteria, investigates all relevant methodological characteristics of the internal model.
+However, national competent authorities take into account that particular attention needs to be paid by the undertaking to the key model assumptions as referred to in Article 124 of Solvency II and to the parameterisation of the model. - 5.152.
+National competent authorities form a view on how the undertaking particularly focuses the concept of consistency on adverse scenarios.
+If consistency would not be met with respect to tail events, the model would thus estimate a variation of a value that would not represent at all the variation of the balance sheet in these extreme scenarios, although this is typically the aim of the internal model. - 5.153.A quantitative assessment may not always be possible for the undertaking.
+However, if a quantitative assessment is possible, national competent authorities form a view on how the undertaking conducts a quantitative assessment according to the principle of proportionality. - 5.154.
+For example, the undertaking may contrast the value of the technical provisions with the average internal model outcome, i.e. the expected value of the probability distribution forecast.

-- 3.149.A quantitative assessment may not always be possible for the undertaking.
-However, if a quantitative assessment is possible, national competent authorities form a view on how the undertaking conducts a quantitative assessment according to the principle of proportionality. - 3.150.For example, the undertaking may contrast the value of the technical provisions with the average internal model outcome, i.e. the expected value of the probability distribution forecast. - 3.151.It is essential that national competent authorities form a view on the undertaking's awareness of every deviation as it may happen that the significance of a deviation changes over time. - 3.152.For instance, policyholder options that were of little value and caused only negligible risk in former market conditions might have been excluded by the undertaking from the scope of the internal model and considered as "immaterial deviations".
+- 5.155.It is essential that national competent authorities form a view on the undertaking's awareness of every deviation as it may happen that the significance of a deviation changes over time. - 5.156.For instance, policyholder options that were of little value and caused only negligible risk in former market conditions might have been excluded by the undertaking from the scope of the internal model and considered as "immaterial deviations".
 In other market conditions the risk inherent in those policyholder options may become material.
+Even if each individual deviation is small, the impact of a combination of deviations could result in an inconsistency and affect adversely the decision-making or the judgement of the users of that information.